apollographql/apollo-client/docs/source/network.md

 - `{ response }: object` An object containing the parsed HTTP response of a GraphQL fetch.
 - `next: function` This function pushes the HTTP response onward through the afterware.

-The response object is shaped as such:
+The shape of the response object is as follows:

 ```js
 interface ParsedResponse {